Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

+It is worth to mention that, generally speaking, in the hydrodynamic regime, the boundary corrections to the Hall field can have the same order as the contribution from the odd viscosity~\cite{PhysRevB.106.245415}.
+In this regard, studying the anomalous Hall effect caused by electron polarization can help elucidate these phenomena.

-\emph{6.
-Conclusion.} The work develops a microscopic theory of odd (off-diagonal) viscosity of electrons in two-dimensional systems with smooth disorder and spin-orbit interaction.
+\textbf{6.
+Conclusion.} The work presents a microscopic theory of odd (off-diagonal) viscosity of electrons in two-dimensional systems with smooth disorder and spin-orbit interaction.
+It is shown, that such contribution occurs even in absence of electron-electron collisions.
 Analytical expressions for the components of the viscosity tensor are obtained, including the contribution of spin-orbit interaction $\eta_{xy,SO}$, which is absent in the case of short-range scattering but significant for a long-range impurity potential.
 It is shown that this contribution is proportional to the spin polarization of carriers, the spin-orbit interaction constant, and depends on disorder parameters.

 A closed system of equations for spin and electric currents is derived, taking into account both normal and anomalous contributions for the quasi-hydrodynamic transport regime, where the relaxation time of the first angular harmonic of the distribution function significantly exceeds the relaxation times of higher harmonics.
 The contribution of odd viscosity to the anomalous Hall field is obtained.
 This work is the first step towards constructing a microscopic theory of odd viscosity in interacting electronic systems.